-When obtaining a quote for Travel Insurance to cover this condition, you will be asked a number of questions.
+When obtaining a quote for Travel Insurance to cover Arrhythmia, you will be asked several questions:

-- Have you ever had Angina and / or a Heart Attack?
+- Have you ever had Angina and a Heart Attack?

 Types of Arrhythmia

-Atrial Fibrillation: The heart contracts at a very high rate and in an irregular way.
+Atrial Fibrillation: The heart contracts at a very high rate and irregularly.
 This is the most common type of Arrhythmia.

 Bradycardia: The heart beats irregularly or more slowly than normal